 - Does not depend upon the anchorage after grouting

-- Localized the effects of damage
+- Localized the effects of damage in case of a severed tendon

 - Simple technique for demolishing or providing future opening in slab